anthonymakarewicz/Option_pricing/CONTRIBUTING.md

     - Direct pushes to the `main` branch are **not allowed**.
 All changes must be introduced via pull requests (PRs).
     - Before merging into `main`, all PRs must pass the CI/CD pipeline and receive necessary approvals.

 2. **Development Branch (`dev`)**:
     - The `dev` branch is the primary branch for ongoing development.
     - All feature branches should be created from and merged back into `dev`.
     - Pushing to `dev` also triggers the CI/CD pipeline to ensure that ongoing development does not introduce errors.

 3. **Feature Branches (`feature/*`)**:
     - Feature branches are used for developing new features and should be created from `dev`.
     - Once a feature is complete and tested, it should be merged back into `dev`.
     - Example: `feature/your-feature-name`.

-4. **Release Branches (`release/*`)**:
-    - Release branches are created from `dev` when preparing for a new production release.
-    - After final testing and necessary changes, release branches are merged into both `main` and `dev`.
-    - Example: `release/1.0`.

-5. **Hotfix Branches (`hotfix/*`)**:
-    - Hotfix branches are created from `main` to address critical issues found in production.
-    - After fixing the issue, hotfix branches are merged into both `main` and `dev`.
-    - Example: `hotfix/issue-name`.

 ### CI/CD Pipeline

-1. **Continuous Integration/Continuous Deployment (CI/CD)**:
+1. **Push command and CI/CD**:
     - The CI/CD pipeline is triggered by pushes to any branch except `main`.
-    - The pipeline includes steps such as building the project, running tests, and static code analysis (e.g., using `clang-tidy`).
+    - The pipeline includes steps such as building the project and running the unit tests.

 2. **Pull Requests and CI/CD**:
     - To merge changes into `main`, you must create a pull request (PR).
-    - The CI/CD pipeline automatically runs for each PR to validate the changes.
+    - A different CI/CD pipeline automatically runs for each PR and runs the integration tests.
-    - Only after the CI/CD pipeline passes and the PR is approved can it be merged into `main`.

 ### Workflow Guidelines